wcm-io-devops/jenkins-pipeline-library/vars/maven.md

 Complete list of all configuration options.

+:bulb: In order to use node specific repository locations you can also specify the path to the repo in the environment variable `M2_REPO`.

 All configuration options must be inside the `MAVEN_PURGE_SNAPSHOTS` ([`ConfigConstants.MAVEN_PURGE_SNAPSHOTS`](../src/io/wcm/devops/jenkins/pipeline/utils/ConfigConstants.groovy)) map element to be evaluated and used by the function.